A recent enquiry about floor coatings resulted in an order for Coo-Var Profloor Plus Cold Cure.

 More information is available on the Coo-Var Profloor Plus Cold Cure data sheets which have been added to the Promain website.

 Once fully cured, Profloor Plus will give the maximum chemical resistance.
 However, although it offers chemical resistance against dilute mineral acids, alkalis and certain solvents, any chemical spillages should be removed as quickly as possible.
 This will prevent concentration by evaporation and thus avoid attack.
-Aggressive cleaning should also be avoided for five days after application.
+Avoid aggressive cleaning for five days after application.

 With consideration to the fifteen minute pot life, preparation is key.
 Ensure the area for surfacing is clean and clear and that the correct equipment and quantity of Coo-Var Profloor Plus Cold Cure is at hand.
 Don’t forget, any doubts or queries can be eradicated by contacting the Promain office.
 This will ensure the desired attractive and decorative result and minimise any possibility of expensive mistakes.

-If you like this post, take a look at the other Promain blogs on Floor Coatings.
+If you like this post on Floor Coating for Cold Weather, take a look at the other Promain blogs on Floor Coatings.